RBMarketing1011/restaunax-complete/backend/README.md

 - `POST /api/orders` - Create new order
 - `GET /api/orders/:id` - Get specific order
 - `PATCH /api/orders/:id` - Update order
-- `DELETE /api/orders/:id` - Delete order
+- `DELETE /api/orders/:id` - Delete order (not used in frontend as it was not listed but still created as part of CRUD)

 ### System
 - `GET /api/health` - Health check
-- `POST /api/dev/reset-db` - Reset database with seed data (dev only)
+- `POST /api/dev/reset-db` - Completely reset database (dev only) - options for seeding database and deleting all data except for account and user

 ## 🔐 Authentication & Security